sivakumarazure18-wq/Hybrid-Identity-with-Entra-ID/Labfiles/Lab01-Setup-Hybrid-Identity-with-On-Prem-AD-and-Entra-ID.md

 1. At the **Domain Controller Options** checkpoint, leave all the settings untouched and enter your desired password in the **Directory Services Restore Mode (DSRM) password** and **Confirm password** **(1)** textboxes.
 Then click **Next (2)**.

-   >**Note:** Make sure to keep a note of this password as changing it later on is troublesome.
+   >**Note:** Make sure to keep a note of this password, as changing it later on is troublesome.

    ![](../media/lab1-13.png)

-1. On the **DNS Options** page, you’ll see an error message stating that there’s no parent zone found and no delegation for your DNS server could be created.
+1. On the **DNS Options** page, you’ll see an error message stating that there’s no parent zone found, and no delegation for your DNS server could be created.
 Ignore this message and click the **next** button, leaving all the settings at this checkpoint unchanged.

    ![](../media/lab1-14.png)